-Existing trees and hedgerows should be retained; new developments should incorporate sympathetic plantings of trees and hedgerows to complement the existing network of fields, established woodland and hedgerows.
-This network will:
+Existing trees and hedgerows should be retained within new development proposals where it is practicable to do so.
+New developments should incorporate sympathetic plantings of trees and hedgerows arranged in a fashion to complement the existing network of fields, established woodland and hedgerows.